Board

 Max Ludington, Treasurer

-Max has had a career leading conservation in the Western US.
+Max Ludington has had a career leading conservation in the Western US.
 Max first moved to the Tetons in 2001 to work seasonally for Grand Teton National Park.
 Inspired by the open views and wild character of Northwest Wyoming, he has dedicated his professional career to preserving the Greater Yellowstone Ecosystem.
 Prior to the Jackson Hole Land Trust, Max launched and led Teton LegacyWorks where he directed large-scale, collaborative conservation projects targeting critical regional concerns such as water availability and migration corridors.
 Max enjoys hiking, biking, backcountry skiing, fishing, hunting, and any other excuse he can find to get outside and enjoy the Tetons.

 Karen Rice, Secretary